-For most post-acute healthcare providers, the intake department is the lifeblood of the business.
-Intake directly impacts a business’ ability to grow, provide quality care, and bill in a timely manner.
+For most rehab therapy providers, the referrals department is the lifeblood of the business.
+Referral management directly impacts a business’ ability to grow, provide quality care, and bill in a timely manner.

 It is vitally important that clerical and clinical staff are able to efficiently process inbound referrals, insurance verification, and other necessary documents that will effectively identify the appropriate care plan for a patient.

-Investing time upfront to create specific intake and referral management processes for your staff can save time, improve cash flow, and enable you to place more time and focus on patient care.
-Furthermore, an easy, efficient intake process provides a great first impression for referral sources and new patients well before care begins.
+Investing time upfront to create specific referral management processes for your staff can save time, improve cash flow, and enable you to place more time and focus on patient care.
+Furthermore, an easy, efficient referral management process provides a great first impression for referral sources and new patients well before care begins.

-Whether you utilize a referral management system or not, you’ll want to focus on these five methods in order to develop an intake process that’s as efficient as possible.
+Whether you utilize a referral management system or not, you’ll want to focus on these five methods in order to develop a referral management that’s as efficient as possible.
 We've outlined the five things you need to know to stay on top of it.1.
 Collaborate With Specific Workflows

 Streamlined processes lead to happier patients and referral sources.
-In order for the intake process to be streamlined and effective, you’ll need all members of your team to be able to collaborate seamlessly.
+In order for the referrals process to be streamlined and effective, you’ll need all members of your team to be able to collaborate seamlessly.
 This may involve a few team members or several across multiple departments and locations, as in the case of a clinic with a central billing office or therapists providing therapy services at senior living communities.

 In order to connect various team members, you’ll need to develop, document, and implement specific workflows for the entire process, from receipt of the referral to patient admission.
 We know this isn’t easy.
 It’s not an overnight process.